CampusPulse/access-directory/README.md

 ## Running in prod

 The app will assume you are using a proxy or some other tool to ensure the application is accessible via HTTPS (https urls are provided as callback and logout urls to auth0)

+in prod, the app runs from docker, so the S3 URL should be  `http://silo:9000` instead of the `localhost` address above